Madison Heights, Virginia: Education

 Madison Heights is served by Amherst County Public Schools, with Monelison Middle School, Amelon Elementary School, and Madison Heights Elementary School located in Madison Heights.
 Temple Christian School is a private school located on the grounds of Temple Baptist Church.

 Central Virginia Training Center

-The Central Virginia Training Center is a state education facility in Madison Heights.
+The Central Virginia Training Center was a state education facility in Madison Heights.
 Previously it was known as the Virginia State Colony for Epileptics and Feebleminded where forced sterilizations were conducted, 8,300 from 1924 to 1972 on those determined to be "unfit".

 Carrie Buck, the plaintiff in the United States Supreme Court case Buck v.
 Bell, was sterilized after being classified as "feeble-minded", as part of the state's eugenics program while she was a patient at the Colony.
 The story of Carrie Buck's sterilization and the court case was made into a television drama in 1994, Against Her Will: The Carrie Buck Story.
 "Virginia State Epileptic Colony," a song by the Manic Street Preachers on their 2009 album Journal for Plague Lovers, addresses the state's program of eugenics.

+The facility was permanently closed in 2020 after an investigation by the United States Department of Justice Civil Rights Division found multiple violations of the Americans with Disabilities Act of 1990.
+As of 2025, the site sits abandoned but is planned for redevelopment into an urban center for Madison Heights.